 There are important factors in deciding when to buy and how much to pay.
 Chief among them:

-- Keep a level head and don’t go overboard.
+Keep a level head and don’t go overboard.
 While there are logical reasons for buying during this market, it’s also easy to get carried away.
-Depending on price point, paying an appraisal gap of $5-10k would still save buyers the cost of renting and the cost of a 1% higher interest rate.
+Depending on price point, paying a modest appraisal gap would still save buyers the cost of renting and the cost of a 1% higher interest rate.
 BUT… some buyers who are discouraged by this market are making poor decisions like skipping inspections altogether, going overboard on price, paying high appraisal gaps, giving up important protections, etc. That is NOT advisable.

 What Should I Do?

 For sellers who don’t have to buy, there is no losing in this market as long as you work with a strong, experienced agent who can get you the most money for your home with a smooth closing.
 (That's a lot more challenging than you might think, but an experienced agent will get it done.)
 The appraisal gap will bring you higher-than-value purchase price on your home, bringing you the best return on investment with the least amount of stress.
 In addition to a higher purchase price, many sellers are also able to skip on repairs.